Screening for breakthroughs: Introduction

 Outside of the affine case, optimal mechanisms exhibit a graduated deadline structure (\Cref{theorem:opt}): absent disclosure, the agent's utility still starts at the efficient level $u^0$ and declines monotonically toward the inefficiently low level $u^\star$, but the transition may be gradual.
 For any given breakthrough distribution, we describe the optimal transition (\Cref{proposition:opt_transition}).

-We conclude by applying our results to the design of unemployment insurance schemes.
-An unemployed worker (agent) receives a job offer at a random time, and chooses whether and when to accept.
-Offers are private, but the state (principal) observes when the worker accepts a job.
-The state controls the worker's consumption and labour supply through taxes and benefits, and cares both about the worker's welfare and net tax revenue.
+We then apply our results to the design of unemployment insurance schemes.
+An unemployed worker (agent) receives a job offer at a random time, and chooses whether to accept, and if so how soon to start.
+Offers are private, but the state (principal) observes when the worker starts a job.
+The state controls unemployment benefits and income taxes, and cares both about the worker's welfare and net tax revenue.

 Many countries, such as Germany and France, pay a generous unemployment benefit until a deadline, and provide only a low benefit to those remaining unemployed beyond this deadline.
-Our results provide a potential rationale for such deadline schemes: they are approximately optimal provided that either (a) the worker's consumption utility has limited curvature, or (b) tax revenue is comparatively unimportant for social welfare.
+Our results provide a potential rationale for such deadline schemes: they are approximately optimal provided that either (a)~the worker's consumption utility has limited curvature, or (b)~tax revenue is comparatively unimportant for social welfare.
 Conversely, our analysis suggests that where neither (a) nor (b) is satisfied, substantial welfare gains could be achieved by tapering benefits gradually, as in Italy.

+We conclude by examining the robustness of our general results to the introduction of additional realistic frictions.
+We focus on moral hazard, a friction that is important in applications such as unemployment insurance (where search effort is required to generate job offers).
+In our extended model, the agent decides in each period whether (unobservably) to exert effort at a cost.
+Effort improves the chance of a breakthrough.
+The principal must now incentivise both effort and disclosure.
+We show that optimal mechanisms retain their deadline structure: \Cref{theorem:deadline,theorem:opt} remain true (verbatim).